 - Why do I see different funders if I search with a different activity type selected?

 Sometimes students have trouble selecting just one activity type for their project in their SAFE search.
-For example, they may feel that their project is both an internship and a senior thesis research project.
-In this case, you should select the activity type which best describes your project.
-If you feel that you cannot decide, you should separate your activities into 2 projects.
+For example, you may feel that your project is both an internship and a senior thesis research project.
+In this case, you should select the activity type which <i>best<i/> describes the project.
+If you cannot decide, you should separate the activities into 2 projects.
 You must be careful to clearly define what you are doing, exactly when, and precisely where in each project application, without overlap, so that funders do not perceive it as a duplicate request in SAFE.
 If you create 2 projects, you must not request funding for the same item in each project.
-For example, if you will be traveling to Spain to do an internship and then, at the conclusion of your internship, you will conduct independent research in Spain, you may only request airfare to Spain within one of these projects.
+For example, if you will be traveling to Spain to do an internship and then, at the conclusion of the internship, you will conduct independent research in Spain, you may only request airfare to Spain within one of these projects.

 When creating your budget in SAFE, you should list all of the projects costs--even if you are not requesting funding for all of the costs.
-Funders want to clearly understand the total cost of your project, what funding you have already received and what you still need.
+Funding administrators want to clearly understand the total cost of your project, what funding you have already received and what you still need.
 For example, if the airfare is $1800 but you are using frequent flyer miles and not requesting funding for airfare, you should still list $1800 for airfare as a budget line.
 Then, in the "amount requested" column, you should indicate "$0" for airfare.
-All S.A.F.E. funders will enter their awards into your project so other funders can understand what you still need.
-If you know that a particular funder will be covering your lodging expenses, still list the amount in your budget request.
-This funder will go into your SAFE project and enter their award for your lodging.
+SAFE funding administrators will enter their awards into your project so other funders can understand what you still need.

 If your project spans more than one location, you should select the farthest location from the drop down (on campus, domestic, international).
 If you select international, you may select more than one country from the drop down list by holding down the control key while making your selections.
-If any of your locations are on the US State Department Warning List, you must select that location.
+If any of your locations are flagged by the University as a destination of elevated risk, you must select that location.
 You will be presented with terms and conditions based on your selection.
 Therefore, if you select the wrong location or if there is a change in your plans that impacts the location of your project, you must withdraw the application and create a new one.

-Some funders only offer awards to a particular kind of activity.
+Some funding opportunities are restricted to a particular kind of activity.
 They indicate the activity they will fund when they create the funding opportunity.
 You should search for funding in the activity type that best describes what you will be doing.
-You are not permitted to create more than one project (i.e. with different activity types selected) for the same activity.
+You are not permitted to create more than one project for the same activity.

 When you create an application in SAFE for a project that spans a long period of time (i.e. more than the duration of summer break, fall break, or winter break) you should view the application as a request for funding for just a specific portion of your larger, on-going project.
 Please be specific about the dates, materials, and/or travel itineraries for which you are requesting funding.
 The project dates you enter in your SAFE application are significant because after your project start date, you can no longer request additional funding nor can funders award funding to it.

 When creating a funding opportunity, funding opportunity administrators set the criteria for eligibility.
-Funders are encouraged to set the eligibility requirements as broadly as possible.
+Funders are encouraged to set the eligibility requirements as broadly as possible but some funding is restricted for very specific activities.
 You will only see the opportunities for which you are eligible to apply.
 The criteria include: